Skip to content

 Android Application Integration

-By collecting metrics data from Android applications, analyze application performance visually.
+Collect metrics data from Android applications to analyze application performance visually.

 Prerequisites